zepinglee/citeproc-js/manual/citeproc-doc.rst

 representing existing citations that precede the target citation, and a similar list of pairs for citations coming after the target.
-Like the ``appendCitationCluster()`` command run without a flag, its return array may contain multiple elements, where the edit or addition of a citation triggers changes to other citations:
+Like the ``appendCitationCluster()`` command run without a flag, its return value is an array of two elements: a data object, and an array of one or more index/string pairs, one for each citation affected by the citation edit or insertion operation.
+As shown below, the data object currently has a single boolean value, ``bibchange``, which indicates whether the document bibliography is in need of refreshing as a result of the ``processCitationCluster()`` operation.

 .. sourcecode:: js